TitasGailius/laravel-client-factory/README.md

 # Laravel Client Factory

-This package allows you to create http clients using Laravel's HTTP client features.
+This package allows you to create custom http clients based on the Laravel HTTP client.

 ## Installation